 All applicants are strongly encouraged to obtain actual pharmacy experience prior to applying for admissions to the Doctor of Pharmacy program.
 Pharmacy experience can be gained through shadowing, volunteering or working at a pharmacy.

-July 18 – Application opens for Early Decision and Traditional Admission
+July 23 – PharmCAS Application opens for Early Decision and Regular Admission

 September 3 – Application deadline for Early Decision

-February 1 – Application deadline for Traditional Admissions
+March 2 – Application deadline for Regular Admissions

 November - April – Interviews for Admissions applicants (Notification of Admission within 1 week)